openfaas/docs/docs/openfaas-pro/builder.md

   --replicas=3
 ```

-## Limiting the amount of concurrent requests
+## How to limiting the amount of concurrent builds

 You can limit the amount of concurrent requests that a builder will accept by setting `proBuilder.maxInflight: N` within the helm chart or the `max_inflight` environment variable on the Deployment.